Wuhazua/UI-Libs/README.md

 ---

 ## Additional Info
-All sources are listed so you can modify them if needed, or still access them even if they get removed.
+All sources are listed so you can modify them if you want, or still access them even if they get removed.